SiebeBosch/RibasimViewer/README.md

 # RibasimViewer
 A universal webviewer for Deltares' Ribasim projects.
 The webviewer consists solely of HTML, Javascript and CSS, thus making it extremely lightweight and portable.
+A webserver is NOT necessary.
-Using it is a matter of double-clicking index.html.
+Launching the application is a matter of double-clicking index.html.

 ## Requirements
 A token for Mapbox is required in order to plot the background map.
 This token should be implemented in config.js in the /js folder: